swforrest/dynamic_SSF_sims/README.md

 The details of the inputs and outputs of each script are below.
 Creating a project or setting a working directory in the `DynSSF` folder should ensure that all data and files are read in without having to change path names in the scripts.

 ## Animations of hourly distributions ##

+The observed buffalo locations for that hour are shown as the white locations.
+There are locations from several individual buffalo in this landscape extent.

 ![](https://github.com/swforrest/dynamic_SSF_sims/blob/main/sim_preds_0p_hourly.gif)
 ![](https://github.com/swforrest/dynamic_SSF_sims/blob/main/sim_preds_1p_hourly.gif)
 ![](https://github.com/swforrest/dynamic_SSF_sims/blob/main/sim_preds_2p_hourly.gif)